 We aim at creating an open and inclusive forum of exchange that enables the transitions community to benefit from salient theoretical and empirical debates in closely related fields.
 Our group will facilitate scholarly exchange through scientific activities, e.g. at international conferences and in focused workshops and webinars, but in the mid-term we also seek to promote GeoST thinking among practitioners, especially with civil society groups and policy-makers.

 The group has organized two webinar series that feature debates between transition scholars and geographers on salient theoretical interfaces.
 We have also established the GEIST working paper series, which provides an open platform for the early and wide dissemination of pre-publication research papers related to GeoST themes.
-In combination with our website and twitter account, we have created an online meeting venue for scholars in this vibrant and quickly expanding research community.
+In combination with our website and X profile, we have created a vibrant online meeting venue for scholars in this vibrant and quickly expanding research community.

 If you are interested in contributing, please get in touch with christian.binz@eawag.ch.